 Acrylic paint forms a dry textured colorful finish that fully covers the underlying surface as it’s formulated with a high pigment amount.

 Purpose and Usage

 The polyurethane purpose is to seal and protect the underlying surface from moisture, water, scratches, and weather elements.
 It’s used for interior and exterior surfaces, including floors.

 The acrylic paint purpose is to add color to interior surfaces, enhance the appearance, and offer low surface protection.
 The paint makes interior surfaces appear better and more colorful.

 Don’t use acrylic paint outdoors as the paint isn’t durable enough to withstand weather elements and will get removed if exposed to constant water or rainfall.
 You must seal the paint with a sealer to improve its outdoor durability.

 Cleaning and Maintenance

-Here are a few factors to consider when choosing between polyurethane varnish and acrylic paint:
+Here are a few factors to consider when choosing between these two finishes:

 - Budget: Use acrylic paint if you have a low budget.

 - Finish: Use polyurethane if you want a glossy transparent finish, and use acrylic paint if you want a dry textured colorful finish.